-MFE 103 - Entrepreneurship for Manufacturing.
+- MFE 103 Entrepreneurship for Manufacturing.
 3 Credits.
 This course teaches students the requisite steps to develop a feasible new product.
 A possible product will be identified using the Quest process, followed by actual Focus Groups and surveys.
 Feasibility will be checked through product research, patent searches, business plans, etc., using the expertise of the local SCORE.

-Finally the process required to start a business in WV will be explained, using state employee expertise (Offered Spring Semester only)

-MFE 116 - Manufacturing Processes.
+Finally the process required to start a business in WV will be explained, using state employee expertise. - MFE 116 Manufacturing Processes.
 3 Credits.
 This course introduces students to the wide variety of manufacturing strategies and processes in the creation of consumer and industrial goods.
 Topics include: milling, turning, casting, forging, stamping, punching, bending, welding, water jet, laser cutting, plasma cutting, injection molding, blow molding, thermoforming, and rotational molding.
 (Offered Fall Semester only)